System settings

 affects the interpretation of escape sequences in string literals:

-Specifies the number of milliseconds a query is allowed to run.
-Any statement or query exceeding the specified time is canceled.
+Specifies the number of milliseconds a SQL statement is allowed to run.
+Any SQL statement or query exceeding the specified time is canceled.
 A value of zero disables the timeout by default.

 Syntax